dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 The attribute can be applied to a `class`, `struct`, `ref struct`, or `interface`.
 The attribute is not inherited although the attribute can be applied to a base `class` or an `abstract class`.

-The determination of an [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement) must be from a `GetEnumerator` instance method or enumerable interface (not from an extension method).
+The determination of an [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement) must be from a `GetEnumerator` instance method or enumerable interface, not from an extension method.

 For the *create method*: